 After Bluestone I started consulting with companies.
 I settled into a pattern where I will work with a couple of companies at a time and be an investor, board member and close advisor.
 I really like to know the people and the market and the technology and feel like I am a part of the company.
 This has worked out well in terms of having fun, making a decent contribution, and making money.

 Bristol Technology was acquired by HP in 2007.
+I was on the board and helped with product strategy and some hiring.
 While the investors did not make a lot of money, the business has done very well inside HP and is considered quite a success.

-I also helped out Jaspersoft a bit thru a couple of generations of management team.
+I also helped out Jaspersoft a bit thru a couple of generations of management teams.
 They were acquired by TIBCO for $185M in 2014 and are still a strong business inside TIBCO.